julianwakefield/my_blog/README.md

 # README

-# Rails app built using Ruby on Rails, HTML, CSS and Bootstrap.
+Rails app built using Ruby on Rails, HTML, CSS and Bootstrap.

-# To run - run rails s
+to run:

+git clone

+Bundle install

+run a rails server with "rails s"

+navigate to localhost:3000